bkelly-lab/ipca/README.md

 # Instrumented Principal Components Analysis
 This is a Python implementation of the Instrumtented Principal Components Analysis framework by Kelly, Pruitt, Su (2017).
+The package is still in the development phase, hence please report issues and components that will help in improving the package.
 All remaining errors are my own.

 ## Usage